 - Medication prescribed for one pupil should not under any circumstances be given to another pupil. - All medicines supplied to the school by parents must be provided in the original container as dispensed and include the prescriber's instructions for administration in clear English.
 Staff administering medication will check the pupil's name, the name of the medication, the prescribed dose, the expiry date, method of administration, the time/frequency of administration, any side effects and the written instructions on the container before providing the medicine to the pupils.
-If staff have any doubt over the procedure to be followed, the parents or guardian will be contacted before action is taken.
-Parents will be asked to complete and sign the School's medication consent form. - If a pupil refuses their prescribed medication, staff will record this and notify the School doctor if they are a boarder. - In extreme emergencies e.g. anaphylactic reaction, certain medicines can be given or supplied without the direction of a medical professional for the purpose of saving life.
-For example, the administration of Adrenaline.
-Although 999 must be called and their directions followed - The Wellness Centre has a supply of over-the-counter medications which can be administered by the school nursing team to boarders.
-Any medicines administered will be recorded on iSAMS. - The houses keep a limited range of over the counter medicines which house staff who have received Administration of Medicines training may administer to boarders (see Appendix 3).
-Any medicines administered by house staff will be recorded immediately on iSAMS. - It is the School's policy that pupils do not keep undisclosed medicines in their own rooms to ensure the safety of the whole school community.
-Any medications owned by boarders should be handed over to house staff who will then refer the pupil to the Wellness centre, so that a school nurse can assess whether she can keep her medicines in her room (in her own locked cupboard), or whether the medicines should be kept in the house office for administration by house staff or sent to the Wellness Centre for administration by nursing staff, or for disposal. - Staff are not trained in homeopathy and therefore should not administer any form of homeopathic medicine, - No pupil shall be given medicine containing Aspirin unless prescribed for that particular pupil by a doctor.
+(See Appendix 1) If staff have any doubt over the procedure to be followed, the parents or guardian will be contacted before action is taken.
+Parents will be asked to complete the School's medication consent form on the Parent Portal. - If a boarder refuses their prescribed medication, staff will record this and notify the School doctor. - In extreme emergencies e.g. anaphylactic reaction, certain medicines can be given or supplied without the direction of a medical professional for the purpose of saving life.
+For example, the administration of adrenaline, although 999 must be called and their directions followed.
+For pupils with asthma or anaphylaxis, parents consent to administration of inhalers or adrenaline by auto-injector (accordingly) via the medical form on the Parent Portal. - The Wellness Centre has a supply of over-the-counter medications which can be administered by the Wellness Centre staff to boarders.
+(See Appendix 2) Any medicines administered will be recorded on iSAMS. - The boarding houses keep a limited range of over the counter medicines which house staff who have received Administration of Medicines training may administer to boarders (see Appendix 3).
+Any medicines administered by house staff will be recorded immediately on iSAMS. - It is the School's policy that pupils do not keep undisclosed medicines in their own rooms, to ensure the safety of the whole school community.
+Upon arrival at the boarding house, any medications owned by boarders should be handed over to house staff, who will then refer the pupil to the Wellness Centre.
+The Wellness Centre staff will assess whether the boarder can keep medicines in her room (in her own locked cupboard), or: whether the medicines should be kept in the house office for administration by house staff; sent to the Wellness Centre for administration by nursing staff; or disposed of securely. - Staff are not trained in homeopathy and therefore should not administer any form of homeopathic medicine, - No pupil shall be given medicine containing Aspirin, unless prescribed for that particular pupil by a doctor.